Kevin Powell: Social activism

-Politics
+Political aspiration

 In 2006, Powell launched his first bid to unseat Edolphus Towns in New York's 10th congressional district, located in Brooklyn, discontinuing his campaign in July of that year.
 In 2008, Powell ran for Congress again, in a campaign that was backed by Chris Rock and what ABC News described as "big names from Brooklyn's 10th district".
 During the campaign, Towns made frequent reference to Powell's self-professed early history of violence against women.
 These references were addressed by Powell in an open letter to Ed Towns, where he also appealed to Towns to focus on issues.
 In a June 2008 interview with Theodore Hamm in The Brooklyn Rail, Powell addressed media coverage focusing on his past: "My issue of violence against women happened between 1987–1991, which is now seventeen years ago.
 I've written about it very prominently [...]
 I think if you're going to be a public servant, regardless if you're an elected official ... you have a responsibility to be transparent and accountable for everything you do."

 Powell lost this race 67%–32%, receiving 11,046 votes compared to 22,586 for Edolphus Towns.
 Powell announced that he would run again in 2010.
-Powell lost again in 2010 and later ruled out running in 2012.
+He lost again in 2010, and later ruled out running in 2012.